Did you know? An audio version of today's devotional is available on Leading The Way's MY Devotional podcast!

 God was preparing Peter, as He is preparing you, to do great and mighty things for Him.

 Over time, Peter began to trust in Christ's sufficiency instead of his own.
 When Jesus called Peter out of the boat and onto the water, Peter believed that if the Lord had commanded him, he could do it.
 Even though he lost his focus on Christ and began to sink, this moment demonstrated how much Peter's faith and confidence in Jesus had already grown.

 Jesus knew that Peter's courage would fail a final time.
-He knew, so He told Peter, "[T]his very night, . . . you will deny me three times" (Matthew 26:34).
+He knew, so He told Peter, "[T]his very night, . . . you will disown me three times" (Matthew 26:34).
 But even after this betrayal, Jesus restored Peter.
 Sitting by the very Sea of Galilee in which Peter had once found his identity, Jesus asked him, "Peter, do you truly love Me?"
 The old Peter would have said, "Oh Lord, I love You.
 I will die for You!"
 But the new, transformed Peter humbly replied, "Lord, you know all things; you know that I love you" (John 21:17, emphasis added).

 Jesus will strip us of our earthly identity so that He can replace it with something greater.
 Many of us may be in the middle of our own stories of transformation.
 Be encouraged!
 By the end of his story, Peter had exchanged independence for dependence, false courage for trust, and self-confidence for reliance on Christ.
 And on the Day of Pentecost, it was a transformed Peter that preached to the multitudes and saw 3,000 people give their lives to Christ.